ringcentral/ringcentral-web-phone/README.md

 This SDK assumes that you have basic knowledge of RingCentral Platform.
 You have created a RingCentral app and you know how to invoke RingCentral APIs.
 If you don't know how to do that, please read the following document first: https://developers.ringcentral.com/guide/voice/call-log/quick-start.
 The document is about how to create a RingCentral app and how to use the RingCentral API to access call log data.
 It is a good starting point for you to understand the RingCentral API.
 This SDK doesn't use/require call log API, the document is just for you to get familiar with RingCentral API.

-This SDKs assumes that you can use RingCentral SDKs to generate RingCentral API access token and manage the token.
+This SDK assumes that you can use RingCentral SDKs to generate RingCentral API access token and manage the token.
 This SDK assumes that you know how to invoke [Device SIP Registration](https://developers.ringcentral.com/api-reference/Device-SIP-Registration/createSIPRegistration) to get a `SIPInfo` object.

 With `@ringcentral/sdk`, it is done like this: